spider-123-eng/Spark/README.md

 Reading CSV,Json,ORC,Parquet data files in Spark.
 Spark Joins.
 Spark Aggregations using DataFrame API.
 Storing data as text,parquet file in to HDFS.
+Integrating Spark with Mangodb.
 Spark Use cases :
 ----------------
 Analysing different kinds of data sets and solving the problem statements.